 Gaborone Travel Guide

-The old part of the city, known as the 'Village', is where one finds remnants of Botswana's colonial history, such as the remains of the old Government Rest House, where the infamous Jameson Raid was believed to have been planned and where Cecil John Rhodes sometimes stayed.
+The pride and joy of Gaborone is its University and National Museum, which features some outstanding exhibits.
+One of the most striking buildings is Orapa House, where Botswana's diamonds are sorted and dispatched to markets around the world.
+The old part of the city, known as the 'Village', is where visitors will find remnants of Botswana's colonial history, such as the remains of the old Government Rest House, where the infamous Jameson Raid was believed to have been planned, and where Cecil John Rhodes sometimes stayed.

 Become our Gaborone Travel Expert

 We are looking for contributors for our Gaborone travel guide.
 If you are a local, a regular traveller to Gaborone or a travel professional with time to contribute and answer occasional forum questions, please contact us.